 Story Info: Each image you will come across in this story is a photograph of the land outside my house.
 I live on a 20-acre property (about 8 hectares) consisting mostly of forest, with a creek wrapping around the west and north side.
-When it rains here mist rises among the trees, and droplets glisten on the leaves and branches.
-I was inspired to write this story on such a day.
+When it rains here mist rises among the trees and raindrops decorate the leaves and branches.

 Early that morning, as the rain nestled into the background of wake and dream, the spirit of a household dog chased the mist into the woods.
 The dog belonged to Esther, who lived in a small wooden house with light walls and gentle sounds.
 The mottled arms of the hinterland embraced the house’s outer structure, its leafy landscape as wild and expressive as flicked paint on water-soaked paper.
 Esther dreamed of strange creatures that sung and hissed and growled and sobbed and said absolutely nothing at all.